Let me show you how to get rid of fenugreek smell from your body, hair and even house easily and very rapidly.

-One more important thing is the fact that if you keep wearing the same clothes for two or more days in a row, people around you are going to start noticing the fenugreek odor!
+One more important thing is the fact that if you keep wearing the same clothes for two or more days in a row, people around you are going to start noticing the fenugreek odour!

-I’ve had the same experience, I was taking about four teaspoons of ground fenugreek a day to increase my breasts size and I smelled like maple syrup all day long!
+I’ve had the same experience, I was taking about four teaspoons of ground fenugreek a day to increase my breasts size, and I smelled like maple syrup all day long!

 No matter how much deodorant and perfume I was applying, this was before I discovered rose essential oil, I always smelled like maple syrup!